-All of my family really likes sweets and I've tried to not have them as often anymore.
+All of my family likes sweets, and I've tried to avoid them.
 If I do eat sweets, I usually will have some dates or a Clif Bar, but sometimes I'll just eat a huge bowl of ice cream or cookies, or a whole pan of brownies.

 Why do you think I crave sweets and what are some solutions to stop craving them?